elsewhencode/project-guidelines/README.md

 ## 2. Documentation
 * Use [hive’s README.md template](./README.sample.md) `README.md` template (add extra sections if necessary).
-* For project with more than one repo, provide links to all repos in each every project's  `README.md`.
+* For project with more than one repository, provide links to all repositories in each every project's  `README.md`.
 * Keep `README.md` updated
 * Comment all your code to make it as clear as possible what you are intending with each major section.
-* Keep your comments relevent as code evolves.
+* Keep your comments relevant as code evolves.

 ## 3. Environmental Awareness
 * Depending on project size, define separate `development`, `test` and `production` environments.